NUR 4455 Care of Families- Childbearing Nursing Exam 2 Fall 2025 at Florida International University

 A nurse is assisting a client who is postpartum with her first breastfeeding experience.
 When the client asks how much of the nipple she should put into the newborn's mouth, which of the following responses should the nurse make?

-- A. "Your baby's mouth is rather small so the baby will only place their mouth on the nipple."
+- "Your baby's mouth is rather small so the baby will only place their mouth on the nipple."

 Explanation